ManakhovN/FigmaToUnityImporter/README.md

-# FigmaToUnityImporter
+# Figma To Unity Importer

 ## Overall information
-A project that imports nodes from Figma into unity.
+Tool that imports nodes from Figma into the Unity.
 Before using I want u to notice, that the project is raw, and I can't promise you that I will develop it intensively.
 Some features are not ready yet.
 Some features are impossible to quickly recreate in Unity.
 ## Contributing
-I can't promise you, that I will develop this project too much.
-So you are welcome to contribute.
+You are welcome to contribute.
 And you are free to use this project for any purpose.
 ## Usage
 Firstly, you need to put FigmaImporter into your project.
 Then new menu option will appear.